jeffwidman/dotfiles/README.md

  - bash
  - fonts - if you're not on OSX, you'll likely need to specify a different path when stowing
  - git
- - OS X Hosts GUI - not stowable, install from https://github.com/specialunderwear/Hosts.prefpane
  - Homebrew Brewfile - stowable, `brew bundle --global` will use $HOME/.Brewfile
  - iTerm2
  - neovim - I prefer over Vim for the simple reason they accepted one of my patches ;)
  - osx
- - python - not stowable.
+ - python - not stowable, use `pip install -r ~/.dotfiles/python/requirements.txt`
  - ruby
  - screen
  - tmux - #TODO